Vilsky-Viktor/bookkeeper-ai-agent-chat/README.md

   before sending — same as typing it, nothing is sent automatically.
 - **Receipts.** Upload a photo or PDF; the configured vision model (`gpt-4o` by default — see "Swapping the LLM provider") extracts line items and categorizes each one, and the UI shows editable proposed rows — nothing is written until you confirm.
+Rows can be edited, removed, or added before confirming (Confirm & save is disabled once the list is empty), and each row's category is a dropdown built from the same built-in category list the backend categorizer uses, so it can't drift out of sync.
 There's no separate merchant field: a merchant/place name, when identifiable, is folded straight into the item's description.
 Category corrections (made via chat or by editing a proposed row) are learned per normalized description and reused on future similar purchases, with an LLM fallback that recognizes